-In secret-key agreement, FD channel probing is inherently providing additional protection against eavesdroppers, since the superposition of probing signals is leaking less information on the channel state than the subsequent probing in timedivision duplex.
+In secret-key agreement, FD channel probing is inherently providing additional protection against eavesdroppers, since the superposition of probing signals is leaking less information on the channel state than the subsequent probing in time-division duplex.
 To best of our knowledge, there is no comprehensive study on a practical implementation of secret-key agreement by FD-capable nodes.
-We are aware of a single work that considers a practical FD setup for key agreement [8], but it is limited to near-field communication only.

 In a recent work, we have investigated secret-key agreement in FD mode from a theoretical perspective [9].
-In this work, we compare the performance of secret-key agreement by HD- and FD-capable communication nodes in a practical testbed.
+In this work, we intend to verify and complement the theoretical model by practical measurements.
+We evaluate the performance of secret-key agreement by HD- and FD-capable communication nodes in a testbed.
 For this purpose, we implement FD-capable nodes with multi-stage SI cancellation.
-For the analysis, we propose a general system model that allows to quantify the theoretically achievable secret-key rate based on the measurements obtained from channel probing.
+For the analysis, we propose a general system model that allows to quantify the correlation coefficients and mutual information based on the measurements obtained from channel probing.
 The potential capabilities of the eavesdropper need to be considered carefully, which in fact have often been disregarded [10].
-Consequently, we insert other nodes that represent a passive, but multiple-terminal eavesdropper in the scene.
 Furthermore, it was pointed out [11] that the eavesdropper cannot be neglected even outside of the "half-the-wavelength" distance to the legitimate nodes, which was a popular assumption in many works before.
 We investigate the channel probing in more detail.
 In HD mode, there is always some delay between the probing of the two users.
 We analyze the impact of different delays.
 In FD mode, the users send pilots simultaneously, but not necessarily synchronized.
-We study the effect of non-synchronized pilots on the eavesdropper.
+As already shown in the theoretical work [9], the superposition of probing signals downgrades the information that the eavesdropper can obtain.
+Therefore, the FD mode is always superior over the HD mode in terms of security.
+We study the effect of non-synchronized pilots on the eavesdropper in FD mode.
+However, since generally SI inflicts the quality of the channel estimation, there is a trade-off between enhanced security and possibly worse estimation quality.